There are three main challenges to buying health insurance as an individual:

 This is an estimate.
-We’re trying to determine our costs for health insurance in 2022, based on projections of income made in late 2021.
-We won’t ultimately know our final costs until spring of 2023 when we file our tax returns and have our actual MAGI.
+We’re trying to determine our costs for health insurance next year, based on projections of income we will make this year.
+We won’t ultimately know our final costs until spring of the following year when we file our tax returns and have our actual MAGI.

 This is the best we can do for now.
 So we use the estimated MAGI that we calculated to estimate our Premium Tax Credit.